kscalelabs/rdme-docs/docs/Hackathon FAQ/hackathons.md

 ---
+title: Connecting to your bot
-title: Connecting to your Z-Bot on the K-Scale network
+excerpt: Connecting to your Z-Bot on the K-Scale network
 deprecated: false
 hidden: false
 metadata: